edf1101/Battleships/README.md

 # ECM1400 Battleships

 ## Introduction
-A python application to simulate a Battleships game against an AI in both a command line interface and a Flask GUI.
+A python package (availible on PyPi) to simulate a Battleships game against an AI in both a command line interface and a Flask GUI.

 ## Coursework Self assessment
 All features required by specification are complete (including testing & logging)